xiota/geany-preview/docs/Questions_and_Answers.md

 > How do I build from source?

-There is a separate [document](Building_and_Installing.md) with details to build on Linux.
-The plugin cannot be built on Windows because WebKit2GTK is not available, and I do not have a Mac to test with MacOS.
+There is a separate [document](Building_and_Installing.md) with details to build on Debian-based Linux systems.
+The plugin cannot be built on Windows because WebKit2GTK is not available.
+I do not have a Mac to test with MacOS.

 ## Problems